GaragePixel/Public-drafts-in-Mx2/fox/doc/gamesystem/Exercices/MCQdoc.md

 ## Purpose

 These functions implement the MCQSelector's code comparison algorithm in Ink format, enables flexible relationships between codenames.
 The system to determine relationships between different codenames based on configurable comparison modes.
-Here's a pure Ink implementation of the comparator function that supports the three comparison modes (0 = exact match, 1 = section match, 2 = item match):
+Here's a pure Ink implementation of the comparator function that supports the three comparison modes (0 = exact match, 1 = category match, 2 = subcategory match):
-The MCQSelector uses a flexible codename format (SxYz where x=section number, Y=Q/A, z=item number) which requires robust parsing.
+The MCQSelector uses a flexible codename format (CxYz where x=category number, Y=Q/A, z=subcategory number) which requires robust parsing.
 These functions correctly extract the components from any valid codename and compare them according to the specified mode.

 ```ink
 === function CompareCodenames(codename1, codename2, mode) ===